ESCdeGmbH/chatbot-framework/README.md

 **You don't have to write much code to create your first chatbot.
 Try it out!**

 To learn more about it, take a look in our [Wiki](https://github.com/ESCdeGmbH/chatbot-framework/wiki).

+## NuGet
+You can use our precompiled library by adding [https://packages.escde.net/repository/chatbots/](https://packages.escde.net/repository/chatbots/) to your NuGet Package Sources.
+Also take a look at our [sample](https://github.com/ESCdeGmbH/echobot).